Empower women in Africa through higher education!

 By Jim Pressnell | Executive Director

-Currently, Aqueline and the rest of the young women in our University Leadership Program are on their summer holiday.
-Classes will begin again in September.
-Acqueline and her fellow TNHF students are also finalizing and submitting their Community Impact Project Reports.
+Currently, Janet and the rest of the young women in our University Leadership Program are busy with their second semester.
+Doreen and her fellow TNHF students are also facilitating their Community Impact Projects for this academic year.

 These Community Impact Projects are a key element of our success.
 These projects require our students to take what they are learning in their classrooms and what they are learning in our Leadership Development Workshops and then apply it to real-life needs within their.
 We ask all of our students to identify, plan, and then devote at least 50 hours each academic year completing a Community Impact Project that will make a transformational difference in their communities.
-Over the past 5 years – even with a two-year pause because of COVID, our students have impacted significantly the lives of almost 30,000 people!
+Over the past 5 years, our students have impacted significantly the lives of almost 30,000 people!

-Here are just five examples of last year’s projects: 1.
-Teaching female secondary students the importance of social justice through debates designed to encourage public speaking and critical thinking skills.
-2. Teaching computer skills to young girls.
-3. Teaching reproductive health to female secondary students to reduce the risk of early pregnancy and dropping out of school.
-4. Working with vulnerable families to improve their nutrition through kitchen gardens.
-5. Teaching female secondary students how to build an excellent career profile, including an effective CV, cover letter, and LinkedIn profile, as well as teaching effective interviewing skills.
+Here are just six examples of last year’s projects: 1.
+Eradicating malnutrition in Rwanda.
+2. Teaching female secondary students the importance of social justice through debates designed to encourage public speaking and critical thinking skills.
+3. Teaching computer skills to young girls.
+4. Teaching reproductive health to female secondary students to reduce the risk of early pregnancy and dropping out of school.
+5. Working with vulnerable families to improve their nutrition through kitchen gardens.
+6. Teaching female secondary students how to build an excellent career profile, including an effective CV, cover letter, and LinkedIn profile, as well as teaching effective interviewing skills.

 Links: